 As you can see, it’s quite large.
 There is a long row of treadmills and other cardio machines along the left window, and there are machines throughout the facility.
 On the far end, there are free weights, rowing machines, and a few other things.
 I think most people will find this to be more than adequate.
+In fact, when my girlfriend and I were trying to find the best rowers on Homenkitchenstuff, the top model on there was literally the model they had 5 rowing machines of in this gym.
 My only complaint is their treadmill brand.
 My favorite brand of treadmill is LifeFitness, but Precor makes good stuff too.
 These Technogym branded machines left something to desire, in terms of options that could be tweaked for a run.

 I got my workout in.
 Katy got her nap in.
 We decided to go check out the Dubai Mall.
 We were staying at the city with the world’s tallest building at the world’s tallest hotel.
 Going to the world’s largest mall seemed like a good idea!
 The pic above shows the view from outside the lobby at the JW.
 There isn’t too much that can be walked to, but it is only about a 5 minute walk from the Dubai Metro.
 The Dubai Metro is extremely cheap and clean, and it is an easy trip from the JW to many destinations, including Ski Dubai.
 It’s also worth noting that the JW runs a free shuttle every half hour from the hotel to the Dubai Mall.
 That made it convenient to make our way over there and back.
 Speaking of location, it’s worth noting that this hotel is locatd in the Business Bay section of Dubai.
 Dubai is built along the Persian Gulf, and there’s a main highway that runs along it.
 This is the same highway that goes all the way to Abu Dhabi (which is about a 90 minute drive).
 Business Bay is a very central location right in the middle of the highway, as it pertains to Dubai.
 A lot of the historic stuff and old markets are in the northernmost portion of Dubai, the Dubai Creek area.
 On the southern portion of town, you have the Dubai marina and Burj Al Arab.
 Business Bay is smack dab in the middle so I think the hotel really has the location nailed, especially being right on the metro.
 It’s just a shame there aren’t any good restaurants / shops within walking distance, at least at this time.
 There’s a lot of construction happening around the property so maybe this will change in years to come.